The David R. Cheriton School of Computer Science has...

-- Graduated the youngest graduate student, Erik Demaine, who was just over 14 years old when he enrolled at Waterloo and is now a professor of Computer Science at the Massachusetts Institute of Technology.
+- Accepted Waterloo’s youngest graduate student, Erik Demaine, who was just 14 years old when he enrolled to pursue a PhD in computer science.
+Erik Demaine is now a professor of computer science at MIT.

-- Research collaborations with institutions in China, France, Brazil, the United States of America, and many more.
+- Research collaborations with institutions in China, France, Brazil, the United States, and many more

 Think about this...

-The first computer, an IBM 610, was acquired for student use in 1960.
+The first computer we acquired, an IBM 610, was purchased for student use in 1960.

-In 1966 the IBM 360/75 was purchased for $3 000 000 more than the entire MC building.
-It was the largest computer in Canada and housed in the infamous Red Room.
+In 1966, we bought an IBM 360/75 for $3 million more than the cost of the entire MC building.
+It was the largest and most powerful computer in Canada at the time and was housed in the famous Red Room.

 The pink tie originated as one of Ralph Stanton’s eccentric habits.
-It is speculated that the founder of the Math Faculty merely did his laundry in the runoff from a red roof after a friend accidentally dyed his undergarments a similar colour while staying there.
+It is speculated that the founder of the Faculty of Mathematics merely did his laundry in the runoff from a red roof after a friend accidentally dyed his undergarments a similar colour while staying there.

 Some Academy Award winners are graduates of Waterloo’s Computer Graphics Lab.
 This is the same lab that has created a computer brush model that learns to mimic the style of its user.

-Mr. Lai is the youngest graduate student of the University.
-He was only 14 years, 9 months old when he entered Waterloo.
-He was only 18 years, 5 months old when he successfully defended his thesis, “Efficient Maintenance of Binary Search Trees", in 1990 — the same age as the average first year student.
+Tony Lai is the youngest student to receive a graduate degree from the University of Waterloo.
+He was 14 years old when he entered Waterloo.
+He turned 18 when he successfully defended his PhD thesis, “Efficient Maintenance of Binary Search Trees,” in 1990 — the same age as the average first-year student.